Self-Sustained Oscillations of a Nonlinear Optomechanical System in the Low-Excitation Regime

 Figure \ref{main:fig2:stability-dia} compares the resulting stability diagram of our electromechanical system with and without a non-zero Kerr and optomechanical interaction, where we normalized the input photon flux in all cases to the same critical photon flux $n_{\mathrm{in,crit}} = 2 \kappa^3 / (3 \sqrt{3} \kappa_{\text{ext}} \mathcal{K}_{\text{eff}})$ calculated for $\mathcal{K}, g_\mathrm{0} \neq 0$.
 Here, the effective Kerr constant $\mathcal{K}_{\mathrm{eff}} = \mathcal{K} + \mathcal{K}_{\mathrm{m}}$ is composed of the intrinsic nonlinearity of the superconducting circuit $\mathcal{K}$ and the nonlinearity originating from the radiation pressure of the mechanical mode $\mathcal{K}_{\mathrm{m}}$ \cite{aldana2013,nico-nonlinear-cooling}.
 While the case of of a linear cavity, $\mathcal{K}=0$ in Fig.~\ref{main:fig2:stability-dia}a,c, shares features like multi-stability with the one of a nonlinear cavity, $\mathcal{K}\neq0$ in Fig.~\ref{main:fig2:stability-dia}b,d,e, a non-zero $\mathcal{K}$ dramatically reduces the excitation powers required to enter this regime.
 In particular, the non-zero Kerr nonlinearity shifts the transition from at least one stable (regions \textbf{ii-iv}) to one unstable (region \textbf{i}) fixed point towards negative detunings (i.e. the red sideband) for very low intra-cavity photon occupations.
+Because the cavity resonance shifts towards negative detunings due to the strong Kerr nonlinearity, the effective sidebands also shift with power, enabling an effective heating of the mechanical mode at negative detunings.
 Moreover, the multi-stable area (regions \textbf{iii,iv}), with three fixed points is accessible at several orders of magnitude lower input powers when compared to a linear optomechanical system.
+We can understand this by the critical photon flux, which quantifies the boundary where our system becomes multistable, which is a nonlinear phenomenon.
+The critical photon flux $n_{\mathrm{in,crit}}$ is determined by the effective Kerr $\mathcal{K}_{\mathrm{eff}}$.
+For our system parameters in Fig.~\ref{main:fig2:stability-dia}, $\mathcal{K}_\mathrm{m} \approx 10^{-4} \mathcal{K}$, which means that the critical input power is roughly four orders of magnitude smaller compared to a linear cavity.
 Hence, the finite Kerr nonlinearity qualitatively alters the stability diagram as displayed in Fig.~\ref{main:fig2:stability-dia} a,b.
 For large positive detunings, the system is forced back into stability for $\mathcal{K} \neq 0$ by the Kerr nonlinearity, whereas for $\mathcal{K} = 0$ this boundary is only determined by $\Delta$ and $g_0$.
-By setting $g_0 = 0$ as in Figure \ref{main:fig2:stability-dia}, we recover the phase diagram of a classical Kerr nonlinear resonator with three fixed points (two stable and one unstable, region \textbf{iv}).
+By setting $g_0 = 0$ as in Figure \ref{main:fig2:stability-dia}e, we recover the phase diagram of a classical Kerr nonlinear resonator with three fixed points (two stable and one unstable, region \textbf{iv}).

 We can intuitively understand the qualitative form of the stability diagram.
 The region with one unstable fixed point links to the possibility of stimulating self-sustained oscillations of the mechanical system using a blue sideband drive (region \textbf{i}).
 The multiple fixed points originate from the total Kerr nonlinearity of the system with contributions from the microwave circuit and the optomechanical interaction \cite{nico-nonlinear-cooling}.